spacecheese/bluez_peripheral/docs/source/characteristics_descriptors.rst

 -------------------

 bluez_peripheral does not check the validity of these options and only assigns them default values for convenience.
-Normally you can ignore these options hoever one notable exeption to this is when the size of you characteristic exceeds the negotated mtu of your connection with the remote device.
+Normally you can ignore these options hoever one notable exeption to this is when the size of you characteristic exceeds the negotated Minimum Transfer Unit (MTU) of your connection with the remote device.
-In this case bluez will read your characteristic in bits by using the offset option.
+In this case bluez will read your characteristic multiple times (using the offset option to break it up).
-The Bluetooth specification requires that all devices support, at least, an MTU of 48 bytes.
-A default of 672 bytes is also specified, though in my testing with the Raspberry Pi 128 bytes seems a more typical number.
+This can be a problem if your characteristic exceeds 48 bytes in length (this is the minimum allowed by the Bluetooth specification) although in general most devices have a larger default MTU (on the Raspberry Pi this appears to be 128 bytes).

 You may also choose to use these options to enforce authentication/ authorization.
-Within this library this behaviour is untested and I'm not entirely sure if you need to manually implement this or whether simply setting the relevant flags ensures security.
-If you happen to experiment with this a github issue with your findings would be greatly appreciated.
+The behaviour of these options is untested so if you experiment with these or have experience working with them a Github issue would be greatly appreciated.

 Undocumented Flags
 ------------------

 Some operation mode flags are currently undocumented in the reference.
-The behaviour of these flags is not clearly defined by bluez and the terminology used differs slightly from that in the Bluetooth Core Spec.
+The behaviour of these flags is not clearly defined by the bluez documentation and the terminology used differs slightly from that in the Bluetooth Specifications.
 If you have any insight into the functionality of these flags a Github issue would be greatly appreciated.